ajktown/docs/eksctl/01_setup.md

 If you build your image with x86 architecture, you can use `t2 family`[^3].

-[^3]: You may use similar family for the next generation of instance type.
+[^3]: You may use similar family for the next generation of instance type

 ### Create Cluster (ARM)